Redcats

 Redcats was a group of commercial companies managed by Jean-Michel Noir.
 This group entity specialized in international online fashion and home furnishing distribution.
 PPR sold the Redcats company to focus on luxury and sports.

 The Group

 History

 Formerly known as the La Redoute Group, Redcats was a French group that was founded in 1999.
 In the late 1990's, the Group acquired international brands.
 Redcats represented a portfolio of 17 European and American brands for men, women and children.

 To increase its brand presence on the web, Redcats introduced a new visual identity in 2010 and launched a new corporate website in 2011.

+The Redcats Group started as part of the historic mail-order and catalog businesses in France, and worked with well-known brands such as La Redoute.
+It became an important part of the retail division of PPR, a French multinational company, and operated alongside other retail businesses owned by the group.
+Redcats managed both online and catalog sales across Europe and the United States, which helped it to reach a wide range of customers.
+For many years, the group focused on providing convenient shopping options through its catalogs and e-commerce platforms before PPR decided to shift its attention toward luxury and fashion brands.
+This decision reflected a larger strategy within PPR to target higher-end markets and simplify its portfolio.

+In the late 1990s, the company adopted the name Redcats as part of a broader international strategy.
+The goal was to bring the group’s catalog businesses under a single brand and create a more unified global presence.
+This strategy allowed Redcats to combine various brands and sales channels, integrating catalog and online operations into one global e-commerce group, which improved brand management and helped the company to enter more international markets.
+Redcats became associated with the group’s multi-brand, multi-channel operations, highlighting its efforts to combine traditional catalog methods with growing online retail.

 The network

 With an international presence, the Group accounted for more than 70 merchant websites in 2011.

 E-commerce: a growth catalyst for Redcats

 Worldwide presence

 In 2010, Redcats had over 26 million active customers in 31 countries and generated 57% of its revenue through its 70 merchant websites.
 The Group attracts 54 million visitors per month from all over the world to its websites.